 So you’ve got yourself a production budget template.
 Before we dive into the first steps of how to create a production budget and start populating a film budget breakdown, let’s jump right into the basics of film budgeting.

-What are the phases of a film production budget?
+1. What are the phases of my budget?

 Film budgeting usually occurs in two different phases.
 The preliminary film budget is created to raise financing and it isn’t generally detailed or extended.
 It often only provides the top sheet (TS) which totals the accounts and contains potential costs.